-How to take on Suicune the Aurora Pokémon
+How to take on Suicune in Pokémon Go

 - Shadow Porygon-Z with Lock-On and Solar Beam

-- Shadow Magneton with Thunder Shock and Discharge
+- Shadow Magneton with Spark and Discharge

-- Shadow Vileplume with Razor Leafe and Solar Beam
+- Shadow Ho-Oh with Hidden Power and Solar Beam

-Note: Shadow Electivire, Shadow Raikou, Shadow Zapdos, and Shadow Magnezone all outperform every other Pokémon in the best counters list.
-The rest also perform on par with the other best counters.
-Moveset and dodging are especially important when using Shadow Pokémon, as their defense is basically non-existent.
-If it is safe to coordinate with your fellow Trainers, using Mega Venusaur or Mega Ampharos will boost Grass or Electric types respectively, making them perform even better.
+Note: Shadow Electivire and Shadow Raikou outperform every other Pokémon in the best counters list.
+If it is safe to coordinate with your fellow Trainers, using Mega Venusaur, Mega Ampharos, Mega Manectric, or even Mega Abomasnow will boost Grass or Electric types respectively, making them perform even better.

-How many players does it take to beat Suicune?
+How many players does it take to beat Suicune in Pokémon Go?

 While it is technically possible for three high level Trainers to beat Suicune under the best circumstances, this is highly dependent on Suicune's moves and your counters.
-Both of the Mega Evolutions recommended for this Raid are weak to Ice attacks.
 If the Suicune you're fighting has Ice type moves, it is likely going to need a bigger party.
 I would aim for four or five to play it safe.

 Weather conditions that can impact this Raid include:

-- Rain will boost Suicune's Water type moves and your Electric counters.
+- Rain will boost Suicune's Water type moves and your Electric type counters.

 - Snow will boost Suicune's Ice type moves.